arch1t3ct/collective.js/README.md

 [Cluster](http://nodejs.org/api/cluster.html) module, multiple servers, cloud instances, or any other multi [Node.js](http://nodejs.org/) configuration.

-*_Unstable.
+*_Experimental.
 Use at your own risk.
 Is not suitable for systems which require 100% precision and synchronous data updates._

 ## Installation